tardate/LittleModelArt/projects/SciFiAndFantasy/TydiriumStrobe/README.md

 The sketch [TydiriumStrobe.ino](./TydiriumStrobe.ino) is about as simple as it gets - toggle the GPIO with the appropriate delays.
 I programmed the ATtiny85 to run at 1MHz with internal clock, with the code uploaded using an Arduino Uno running ArduinoISP.
-See [LEAP#070](../../playground/ProgrammingWithArduinoISP) for more info on programming the ATtiny85.
+See [LEAP#070 Programming an ATtiny With ArduinoISP](https://leap.tardate.com/playground/attiny/programmingwitharduinoisp/) for more info on programming the ATtiny85.

 ## Construction